 Merlin is a very rare twin that asked to come home with us in 2017 when we went to get Hamilton.
 Merlin brought with him a lot of insecurities and anxious tendencies.
 Since his arrival, he has experienced tremendous healing and is beginning to find his inner resources and trust that life is pretty good.
 He reminds us that with patience, time and relationship we can all heal.

 Frodo is our longest resident.
 He has been in his mid-twenties for the last 8 years.
 Frodo teaches us that just because you get older, you don’t have to act “old”.
 He brings lightness into the herd and is a reminder to not take life too seriously.

 Our Goat Family

-We have eight members in our tribe of goats.
+We have seven members in our tribe of goats.
 The moms are Daisy and Callie.
-The triplets are Hermes, Quasi, and Artemis.
-The twins go by Morgana "Moe" and Loui.
-We also have Archie who was rescued from a county fair and found a home with us.
+The "kids" are Hermes, Artemis, Morgana, and Loui.
+We also have Archie who after being rescued from a county fair found a home with us.
 We love going on walks and playing with our goat family.

-Dublin and Sterling were a surprise this spring after their mother gave birth under our barn.
+Dublin, Sterling, and London were a surprise in the spring of 2020 after their mother gave birth under our barn.
 With a lot of patience and trust-building, some of our teens were able to tame the kittens so they could become part of our permanent animal family.
 They bring play and delight to all that meet them.

-Then there are the three young rabbit siblings!
-They spend their days playing, jumping, chewing and exploring.
+Then there are the rabbit siblings!
+They spend their days playing, jumping, chewing, and exploring.
 They truly enjoy hanging out with humans.